hub43/infinity/README.md

 infinity
 ========

-A simple full multiplayer HTML5 game using Basbosa
+A simple multiplayer HTML5 game using Basbosa